-Generators or Demand Side Resources that are selected to provide Operating Reserve in the Day-Ahead Market or any supplemental commitment may not increase their Energy Bids or Demand Reduction Bids for portions of their Resources that have been scheduled through those processes, or reduce their commitments, in real-time except to the extent that they are directed to do so by the NYISO.
-Generators and Demand Side Resources may enter into alternate sales arrangements utilizing any Capacity that has not been scheduled to provide Operating Reserve.
+Resources that are selected to provide Operating Reserve in the Day-Ahead Market or any supplemental commitment or dispatch may not increase their Energy Bids or Demand Reduction Bids for portions of their Resources that have been scheduled through those processes, or reduce their commitments, in real-time except to the extent that they are directed to do so by the NYISO.
+Resources may enter into alternate sales arrangements utilizing any Capacity that has not been scheduled to provide Operating Reserve.